her01n/guile-web-driver/readme.md

     The command should be in *PATH*.
   - 'headless-firefox
     Launch *geckodriver* command and open headless firefox.
-    This should work in the same way as firefox, but does not require a window system.
+    Deprecated, use *#:browser firefox #:headless #t*.

   If url argument is given, connect to remote webdriver server at the url, and start a new web driver session there.
   *url* should start with "http://".
   *browser* must not be specified.

-  The new driver would become the default driver in case there is no default driver open yet.
+  With *#:headless* option set to *#t*, opens the browser in headless mode.
+  The page and user interface is not visible, but does not require a window system.
+  This only works with geckodriver.

   Desired *capabilities* may be requested.
   The capabilities are submitted in "alwaysMatch" property.